 The beach in Kuta isn’t as clean as the other beaches around Bali, there’s people walking around selling things, ladies offering massages and rubbish scattered from place to place…however thats the whole atmosphere of Kuta so it’s deffs an experience.
 The surf is good for learners, not as daunting, as lets say, Uluwatu.
 So if your up for it, hire a board and get out there.

-The nightlife and clubbing scene in Bali is pretty insane.
-Theres so much going on at night, huge 7 story clubs like Sky Garden have music pumping out and onto the streets, where Kiwis and Aussies are running around going mental haha. – a tad on the tacky side but still a fun night out.
+The nightlife and clubbing scene in Kuta is pretty insane too.
+Theres so much going on at night, huge 7 story clubs like Sky Garden have music pumping out and onto the streets, where Kiwis and Aussies are running around going mental.

 In a nut shell, Kuta is super busy, hectic and maybe even a little dirty and overrated.
 However its got a cool culture thats deffs not a miss when travelling Bali.

 Kuta is the where you would choose to stay in a hotel, where as Seminyak is the place to hire a private villa and enjoy a place to yourselves.
 Most villas have private pools and are absolutely gorgeous with a really authentic Bali feel with open walls, huge bath tubs, fans on the ceilings and an amazing indoor outdoor flow.
 You can book these through Airbnb, or through many other booking websites.
 Even hotels have their own private villas you can book.
 Careful though…read the airbnb reviews before booking your villa.
 We ended up in a different villa to the ones in the pictures when booking.
 After reading the reviews, a lot of other people had complained about the same thing!
 Sneaky sneaky.